Five Ways To Improve GMB Ranking

 Once that is selected, click the embed map option at the top of the pop up box.
 Then copy the iframe code and paste it into your contact page.

-The last and most important factor to improving the ranking of your Google Places page is coming up next.
+The last and most important factor to improving the ranking of your Google My Business listing is coming up next.

 #5 – Reviews